Sciatica Physiotherapy in Bristol

 Sciatica can be painful, frustrating, and sometimes worrying.
 Whether it began suddenly after lifting, developed gradually, or followed a flare of lower back pain, structured rehabilitation is key to recovery.

-At ADAPT.
-PERFORM., we provide evidence-based sciatica treatment in Bristol — focusing on progressive loading, nerve desensitisation, strength rebuilding, and long-term resilience.
+ADAPT.
+PERFORM. based in St Paul’s, Bristol BS2 we provide evidence-based sciatica treatment in Bristol — focusing on progressive loading, nerve desensitisation, strength rebuilding, and long-term resilience.

 Most cases improve without surgery.
 The right approach is progressive, not passive.